-Where accuracy compensation is provided or applied the values used shall be validated in accordance with BSCP32 'Metering Dispensations', recorded and supporting evidence to justify the accuracy compensation criteria shall be available for inspection by the Panel or Technical Assurance Agent.
+The accuracy compensation may be achieved in the Metering Equipment and in this event the provided or applied values shall be validated in accordance with BSCP32 'Metering Dispensations' and recorded.
+Supporting evidence to justify the accuracy compensation criteria shall be available for inspection by either the Panel or the Technical Assurance Agent.